-Barry plans to finish college at RIT/NTID and looks forward to a successful career.
-His role model is Tim Tebow, not because of his football talent, but because of his perseverance and continuation of hard work.
+football talent, but because of his perseverance and continuation of hard work.
 Barry's advice to students of all ages is to learn ASL despite how hard it might be.
 Parents should learn how to sign to communicate with their Deaf/HH children.
 Lastly, Barry's advice to high school students is, "Enjoy your time there, because it will fly by, and then you will be in college or work before you know it!"

-Christopher Kimberly Education:

-Christopher lives in Cato, NY, a rural community less than ten minutes from the high school.
-He grew up in a home with a medium-sized yard and a neighbor who owns a farm.
+Christopher Kimberly Education: Christopher lives in Cato, NY, a rural community less than ten minutes from the high school.
+He grew up in a home with a mediumsized yard and a neighbor who owns a farm.
 He enjoys being active and participating in outdoor activities.
 He once had the opportunity to climb Mount Marcy in the Adirondack Mountain region.
-His small town celebrated a recent opening of a Dunkin Donuts store within walking distance of school.
+His small town celebrated the recent opening of a Dunkin Donuts store within walking distance of school.
 The elementary, middle and high school buildings are all located on the same campus.
 The Cato-Meridian Central School District has a population of approximately 1000 students.
 Christopher graduated from Cato-Meridian High School in 2015.
-He has attended the local public school for all grades, K-12.
-The teachers at Cato-Meridian are very supportive of students and their academic successes.
-Christopher has felt encouraged throughout his educational process.
-He said that teachers are interested in the students' well-being.
+He attended the local public school for all grades, K-12.
+The teachers at Cato-Meridian were very supportive of students and their academic successes.
+Christopher felt encouraged throughout his educational process.
+He said that teachers were interested in the students' well-being.
 When he sees his kindergarten teacher, she still takes time to ask how he's doing and continues to provide words of encouragement for a successful future.
 He recommends an open communication between students and staff.
-Christopher also attended the Cayuga-Onondaga BOCES Applied Electrical
+Christopher also attended the Cayuga-Onondaga BOCES Applied Electrical Technology program.

-Technology program.
 He attended this program in tenth grade and felt that the hands-on experience working with tools complemented his learning style.
 His bus ride was 45 minutes long, but he filled it with reading technical and how-to electrical books.
-Hearing Loss:

-Christopher has a bilateral profound sensorineural hearing loss.
+Hearing Loss: Christopher has a bilateral profound sensorineural hearing loss.
 His hearing loss was detected immediately after he suffered from meningitis, which caused hearing loss in both ears.
 At the age of two, he had surgery on his right ear.
 That surgery was ineffective.
 He had a second surgery on his left ear at the age of three that was successful.
 His parents were unfamiliar with cochlear implantation.